 Seeking Medical Care

-If you recognize the symptoms listed above, it is necessary that you get to iCare as soon as possible.
-We treat ectopic pregnancies and miscarriages in our ER to get the proper treatment for your condition.
-For both ectopic pregnancies and miscarriages, if you experience a loss of consciousness, severe vaginal bleeding, sudden abdominal or pelvic pain, or feel dizzy, lightheaded, or faint, it is imperative that you get to one of our iCare ER & Urgent Care facilities immediately.
+If you recognize the symptoms listed above, it is necessary that you seek medical care as soon as possible.
+For both ectopic pregnancies and miscarriages, if you experience a loss of consciousness, severe vaginal bleeding, sudden abdominal or pelvic pain, or feel dizzy, lightheaded, or faint, it is imperative that you be seen as soon as possible.

 Ectopic pregnancies should be treated at once, using either medicine or surgery, in order to avoid any rupturing or severe blood loss.
 Miscarriages should be monitored as they occur, or checked out immediately afterward since any tissue that does not pass can cause an infection, scarring within the uterus, and may affect later pregnancies or even cause future infertility.